 Are you planning to return home to work after gaining your degree from Nottingham?

-Before leaving the UK, join the University's Alumni LinkedIn group and The British Council alumni association, if available in your country.
+Before leaving the UK, join the University's Alumni LinkedIn group and check if the The British Council alumni network is available available in your country.

 Our Careers teams in China and Malaysia are happy to review your CV and applications, as well as offer advice on interview technique.